 "Rudolf Steiner’s concept of education...is deduced from anthroposophical neo-mythology and has a metaphoric character.
 In the light of his interpretation of the microcosm [i.e., the human being], education takes the form of growth and metamorphosis — the educator is a gardener and a person who moulds others.
 From a belief in reincarnation stems the image of education as an aid to incarnation and spiritual awakening — the educator becomes a priest and a leader of people’s souls.
 The theory of the four temperaments leads on to the educational task of harmonization — the educator then being understood as a master of the healing art." — Heiner Ullrich, "Rudolf Steiner (1861-1925)", PROSPECTS: the Quarterly Review of Comparative Education (Paris, UNESCO: International Bureau of Education), vol. XXIV, no. 3/4, 1994, p.
 555-572.)

-Although Steiner urged Waldorf teachers to look beyond temperaments, he also affirmed the existence of the temperaments.
+Although Steiner urged Waldorf teachers to look beyond temperaments,

 "What would the world be without the temperaments — if people had only one temperament?
 The most tiresome place you could imagine!
 The world would be dreary without the temperaments, not only in the physical, but also in the higher sense.
 All variety, beauty, and all the richness of life are possible only through the temperaments.
 Do we not see how everything great in life can be brought about just through the one-sidedness of the temperaments, but also how these can degenerate in their one-sidedness?
 Are we not troubled about the child because we see that the choleric temperament can degenerate to malice, the sanguine to fickleness, the melancholic to gloom, etc.?